top of page

 Another key difference between Medicare and Medicaid is how much they cost.

-The main difference between the two programs is people who get Medicare pay a larger part of the costs for covered procedures and services than Medicaid recipients do.
+The main difference between the two programs is that people with Medicare pay a larger share of the cost of covered procedures and services than Medicaid recipients do.

 In fact, people who get Medicaid usually pay no part of the costs for covered medical care.
 Sometimes they’re charged a small copay, but that’s about it.

-Medicare recipients, though, often have to pay premiums, deductibles and other out-of-pocket costs for coverage.
-And not only that, but they often pay them for multiple Medicare “parts.”
+Medicare recipients, though, often have to pay premiums, deductibles, and other out-of-pocket costs for coverage.
+And not only that, but they usually pay them for multiple Medicare “parts.”

 For example:

-• The majority do pay a premium for Medicare Part B. The standard amount is $164.90 per month, though it could be higher depending on your income.
+• Most people pay a premium for Medicare Part B. The standard amount is $164.90 per month, though it could be higher depending on your income.

 • Medicare Part D recipients usually pay monthly premiums, too.
 How much they pay depends on the drug plan they choose.